gilbert-yangye/gilbert-yangye.github.io/opportunities.md

 - Be motivated about research and showcase excellent communication skills.
 - Fulfill the general requirements for doctoral admissions listed by [Northeastern University](https://coe.northeastern.edu/academics-experiential-learning/graduate-school-of-engineering/graduate-admissions/).

+Note that due to the high volume of applications, I cannot respond to all emails.

 **Preferred** qualifications:
 - Publications.
 - Master's degree.